Fleet cost savings and efficiencies almost too-good-to-be-true for Toogoodtowaste

 No wonder Shaun is so complimentary:

-“Webfleet through Charity Fleetcare is at the heart of our logistical operations, during the time we have had their system in place we have seen increased productivity, and reduced fuel costs and downtime.”
+“Webfleet through Charity Fleet Pro is at the heart of our logistical operations, during the time we have had their system in place we have seen increased productivity, and reduced fuel costs and downtime.”

 And little wonder that he’s so keen for Toogoodtowaste to work with Charity Fleetcare on two additional services.